PennyLaneAI/pennylane/doc/introduction/chemistry.rst

     params = np.array(0.0, requires_grad=True)
     circuit(params)

-The circuit parameter can be optimized using the machine learning interface of choice until the energy difference between two consecutive iterations has converged to near zero.
+The circuit parameter can be optimized using the machine learning interface of choice.

 .. note::